How to apply for information

 Criteria for applications to qualify as a valid request

-- The application must be in writing (request sent by fax or email to the number/address indicated above is acceptable).
-Application forms [PDF, 24KB] are also available.
+- The application must be in writing (request sent by letter, fax or email to the number/address indicated above is acceptable).
+Request for Access to Records Application Form [PDF, 24KB] are also available.
+To view and print PDF files, a viewer program called Adobe Acrobat Reader is required.
+A free copy of this Adobe Reader can be downloaded from the Adobe Website.

 - The application should indicate that the information is sought under the Freedom of Information Act.